BFA in Visual Arts: Interdisciplinary

-- Understand basic design principles, concepts, media, and formats in the various fine arts disciplines.
+- An understanding basic design principles, concepts, media, and formats in the various fine arts disciplines.
 Development of this sensitivity continues throughout the degree program.

-- Have the ability to apply principles of design and color and competency in drawing to work in specific specializations.
+- The ability to apply principles of design and color and competency in drawing to work in specific specializations.

-- Have the ability to conceive, design, and create works in at least two specific fine arts fields.
+- The ability to conceive, design, and create works in at least two specific fine arts fields.

-- Have a working knowledge of various aesthetic issues, processes, and media and their relationship to the conceptualization, development, and completion of works of art.
+- A working knowledge of various aesthetic issues, processes, and media and their relationship to the conceptualization, development, and completion of works of art.

-- Understand the similarities, differences, and relationships among the various fine arts areas.
+- An understanding of the similarities, differences, and relationships among the various fine arts areas.

-- Participate in experiences that encourage familiarity with a broad variety of work in various specializations and media, including broad exposure to works of art.
+- Familiarity with a broad variety of work in various specializations and media, including broad exposure to works of art.

-- Have the opportunity to develop an area of emphasis in two fine arts areas.
+- An emphasis in two fine arts areas.